MarvinDeddens/Reverse-AI-Mirror/README.md

 **Marvin Deddens**
 Marvindeddens@live.nl
-(for serious or important things you can get my phone number or whatsapp.)
+(for serious or important things you can get my phone number or whatsapp, +31642375153

 With guidance, reflection and iteration by *Vin* — the AI who listens back.